 The GDPR contains several new protections and threatens significant penalties for non-compliance.
 In addition, there are new security, recordkeeping, access rights, and notification procedures that companies must implement to ensure compliance.
 Issues that are attracting particular attention include increased administrative requirements, and the need to provide the tools necessary to meet the numerous obligations on both controllers and processors.

 GDPR and The Receptionist

 The Receptionist takes its legal and regulatory obligations seriously.
-Moreover, we take data privacy and security very seriously.
+Moreover, we take great care to ensure data privacy and security.
 The core of our business involves the collection of visitor data on behalf of our customers, which almost always includes personal data.
 We constantly work to ensure we collect, process, and share the data we deal with in a lawful, transparent manner.

 There are two primary roles in the GDPR structure: Controller and Processor.
 Our customers collect data from visitors, and as such, our customers are considered the Controller.
 The Receptionist, which provides a software application for the collection of data from our customer’s visitors, is considered the Processor.
 As Processor it is our duty to assist our Controller customers so that they may be compliant with the GDPR.